socrata/datasync/guides/setup-standard-job.md

 **Does the CSV/TSV Have a Header Row ?**

 If so, keep "File to publish contains header row" checked if the CSV/TSV contains a header row.
-The header row should contain the identifiers of the columns (a.k.a.
-API Field Names).
-However, for certain update operations you can supply a subset of the columns or order the columns differently than the order in the dataset (more details below).
-To get a list of column identifiers for a dataset click the 'Get Column IDs' button after entering the Dataset ID.
+The header row should contain the API field names of each column.
+Please note these may differ from the column names shown in your browser.
+To get the list of API field names for a dataset, click the 'Get Column IDs' button after entering the Dataset ID.
+Typically, the ordering of the columns in the CSV/TSV and the ordering of the columns in the dataset should agree.
+However, based on the publishing method (see below), you may be ablie to supply a subset of the columns or order the columns differently.
 <br><br>
 If not, uncheck "File to publish contains header row".
-In this case, the control file must contain the list of columns, in the order in which they appear in the CSV.
+If using a control file (see below), the control file must contain the list of columns, in the order in which they appear in the CSV.
+If not using a control file, the order of the columns in the CSV/TSV must exactly match that of Socrata dataset.

 **Obtain and Enter the Dataset ID ...**